ChanceYu/lightest-get/README.md

 }

-// before，bad code without `lst-get`
-var value = obj.a && obj.a.b && obj.a.b[0] && obj.a.b[0].c
+// before，bad code with long logical expressions var value = obj.a && obj.a.b && obj.a.b[0] && obj.a.b[0].c